hunyadi/md2conf/tests/source/admonition.md

 !!! warning "A warning message"
     This is a structured macro panel showing a warning.

+!!! abstract
+    This is an admonition type used in Material for MkDocs.

 !!! attention
     This is a structured macro panel defined in rST syntax.

+!!! bug
+    This is an admonition type used in Material for MkDocs.

 !!! caution
     This is a structured macro panel defined in rST syntax.